deepcausality-rs/deep_causality/docs/concepts.md

 reasoning and inference can proceed with the understanding that the conjoint delta captures everything not explained by the causal model.

+### 3) Counterfactuals

+Counterfactual analysis deals with behavior of specific individuals, identified by a distinct set of characteristics.
+Counterfactuals analysis falls broadly into two categories; the process of determining analytically if the probability of a factual sentence is estimable from experimental or observational studies, or combination thereof.
+And, second, counterfactual questions concerning “causes of effects” as opposed to effects of causes.
+Lets suppose Joe died in the water during a swimming exercise, with his death as factual effect, a counterfactual question would be, would Joe be alive if he would have not taken part of the swimming exercise?
+In other words, was the swimming exercise a cause of Joe’s death?

+For the first category of counterfactuals, Deep Causality provides the inferable protocol as an alternative to the established methods to determine if a a factual sentence is estimable from experimental or observational data.

+For the second category, however, Deep Causality does not provide a solution as this topic is still subject to ongoing research.

+### 4) Mediation Analysis and the Assessment of Direct and Indirect Effects

+Mediation analysis concerns the mechanisms that transmit changes from a cause to its effects.
+The identification of such intermediate mechanism is essential for generating explanations.
+Typical queries answerable by this analysis are: What fraction of the effect of X on Y is mediated by variable Z.

+Deep Causality offers a novel mechanism of mediation analysis called conjoint delta as explained in the previous section about confounding.
+The difference between one and the conjoint delta quantifies the exact direct contribution of a cause to an effect.
+That means, for a multi-causality, it is decidable how much each cause contributes to the observed effect.
+Furthermore, in a multi layer causality, sectional conjoint-delta refers to the relative indirect impact of a cause on the final effect.

+### 5) External Validity and Sample Selection Bias

+The validity of every experimental study is challenged by disparities between the experimental and implementation setups.
+A machine trained in one environment cannot be expected to perform well when environmental conditions change, unless the changes are localized and identified.
+This problem, and its various manifestations are well recognized.

+Deep Causality addresses this problem with the encoding of explicit assumption, as elaborated in section 1.

+A few implications follow from causality models that are conditional on explicit assumptions:

+1) Applicability of a model to a new dataset only requires testing the assumptions required by the model.
+2) The relative impact of a change of context can be assessed relative to how the change affects the models assumptions.
+3) Transfer learning, from one domain to another, becomes easier in the sense transfer is fundamentally possible whenever the assumptions hold true.

+In terms of selection bias, the causal model usually is is free of a bias unless explicitly stated in the assumptions.

+Currently, Deep Causality cannot verify whether a causal function depends on unstated assumptions but rather relies on the model designer to make any assumption explicit.
+This is a tradeoff that follows from the decision to encode the causal relation as a generic function, which cannot easily be verified w.r.t to implicit assumptions.
+This is one of the areas where more work is needed.

+### 6) Missing Data

+Problems of missing data plague every science project.
+Respondents do not answer every question, sensors fade, and patients often drop from a clinical study.
+The rich literature provides multiple techniques of dealing with missing data, often applying techniques such as substituting missing values either with an average value or a certain default value.
+These techniques assume an unknown causal process of data generation and therefore an indiscriminate handling of missing data is applied.
+This is a direct result of the model blind paradigm prevalent in all statistic based machine learning methods.

+Deep Causality, similar to related work, allows the modeling of the data generation process as a separate causal model with the implication that, within limits, causal relationships can be recovered from incomplete data.

+### 7) Causal Discovery

+Existing work from other research groups can detect and enumerate the testable implications of a given causal model.
+This opens the possibility of inferring, with mild assumptions, the set of models that are compatible with the data.

+Deep Causality, however, does not provide such a mechanism by default.
+However, what can be done with Deep Causality is to run all assumptions of all models against a set of data to determine which models are applicable to the data.
+While this accomplishes something similar, this is a rather experimental approach without formalization and requires that all models have explicit and testable assumptions.